mgeisler/textwrap/README.md

 This section lists the largest changes per release.

+### Version 0.7.0 — July 20th, 2017

+Version 0.7.0 changes the return type of `Wrapper::wrap` from `Vec<String>` to `Vec<Cow<'a, str>>`.
+This means that the output lines borrow data from the input string.
+This is a *breaking API change* if you relied on the exact return type of `Wrapper::wrap`.
+Callers of the `textwrap::fill` convenience function will see no breakage.

+The above change and other optimizations makes version 0.7.0 roughly 15-30% faster than version 0.6.0.

+The `squeeze_whitespace` option has been removed since it was complicating the above optimization.
+Let us know if this option is important for you so we can provide a work around.

+Issues closed:

+* Fixed [#58][issue-58]: Add a "fast_wrap" function that reuses the input string

+* Fixed [#61][issue-61]: Documentation errors

 ### Version 0.6.0 — May 22nd, 2017

 Version 0.6.0 adds builder methods to `Wrapper` for easy one-line